dbry/amioWavpack/Amio/Windows Sample/AmioWavpack/Packages/AmioWavpack-x86/readme.txt

-Version 1.2 - Enhancements and fixes to saving of multichannel files (beyond 5.1) Version 1.3 - Performance improvements from assembly optimizations (WavPack 4.75) Version 1.4 - Fixes from WavPack 4.75.2 library code (creating corrupt files)
+Version 1.2 - Enhancements and fixes to saving of multichannel files (beyond 5.1) Version 1.3 - Performance improvements from assembly optimizations (WavPack 4.75) Version 1.4 - Fixes from WavPack 4.75.2 library code (creating corrupt files) Version 1.5 - Update to WavPack 4.80.0 library code and Amio SDK revision 1.2

 Many thanks to the team at Adobe for inviting me to participate!